TheCacophonyProject/cacophony-api/README.md

 the container with `docker exec -it cacophony-api bash`.
 You can then use psql to query the database `sudo -i -u postgres psql cacophonytest`

+Note that the source code is mounted on to the docker image, so any changes causes the server to reload.

 ## Running the tests

 The Cacophony API server has a comprehensive function test suite.
 This